 Nominees will be considered for three years.

-Nominations will be assess by an independent Selection Committee composed by recognized members of the academic community.
+Nominations will be assessed by an independent Selection Committee composed by recognized members of the academic community.
 The award will be granted to the nominee obtaining the majority vote of the Selection Committee.